junxit/us-congress-bills-112/metadata.md

 - 2012-07-17 — Introduced in House
 - 2012-07-17 — Introduced in House
 - 2012-07-17 — Referred to the House Committee on House Administration.
+- 2012-07-19 — Committee Consideration and Mark-up Session Held.
+- 2012-07-19 — Ordered to be Reported by Voice Vote.
+- 2012-09-10 — Considered under suspension of the rules. (consideration: CR H5744-5745)
+- 2012-09-10 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+132.
+- 2012-09-10 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-09-10 — Mr. Lungren, Daniel E. moved to suspend the rules and agree to the resolution.
+- 2012-09-10 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H5744)
+- 2012-09-10 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H5744)